joaosf7/simple-web-server-multi-client/README.md

     cd simple-web-server-multi-client
     ```

-2. Build the project using Maven:
+2. Build and run the project using Ant:

     ```bash
-    mvn clean package
+    ant run
     ```

-3. Run the JAR file:

-    ```bash
-    java -jar target/simple-web-server-multi-client-1.0-SNAPSHOT.jar
-    ```

-4. Open your favorite web browser and navigate to `http://localhost:8085` or use the IP address where the web server is being tested.
+3. Open your favorite web browser and navigate to `http://localhost:8085` or use the IP address where the web server is being tested.

 ## Contribution